fqantonio/aqua/JOURNAL.md

 - [ ] Failsafe mode!?
 Radio loss or battery fail: https://ardupilot.org/rover/docs/rover-failsafes.html
 - [ ] log data procedure;
 - [ ] AQUA activity log sheet registering;
+- [ ] Team needed and roleplays: what roles?
+List of specifi tasks;
-- [ ] Tests radio and telemetry max distance
+- [ ] Tests radio and telemetry max distance;
 - [ ] Test autonomy;
 - [ ] Test guided mode: https://ardupilot.org/rover/docs/guided-mode.html
 - [ ] Test with a payload of 5 and 10kg.
 - [ ] Put the vynil logos

-# Future, 2026 tasks

-- [ ] Use the radio receptor with 10 CH
-- [ ] Install Nicla Vision
-- [ ] Nicla vision battery
-- [ ] Test in 1 m waves to test the maximum "wake zones" in ports;

 - [ ] include calcs for the 4S4P batery in this journal;
 - [ ] revisit minimum tools and tool box
 - [ ] Revisit Write the procedures manual to handle the boat carefully: before, during and after;
 - [ ] Review BOM costs;
 - [ ] Review documentation: manual, procedures, safety and maintenance
 - [ ] Prepare MARCH 2026 training
+- [ ] Deliver for training and testing (ESTM IPLeiria);
+- [ ] ESTM goals: usefull?
+Easy to use?
+Advantages and drawbacks?
+Improvements?
+Team work?
+Learning, competence?
+Autonomy?
+Social Interaction?
+LCA?
+- [ ] Life Cycle Assessment, including the manufacturing of electronics, wiring and yellow filament production? after service, what should it be used for?

+# Future tasks

+- [ ] Use the radio receptor with 10 CH
+- [ ] Install Nicla Vision
+- [ ] Nicla vision battery
+- [ ] Test in 1 m waves to test the maximum "wake zones" in ports;
 - [ ] Review text file business

-- [ ] Deliver for training and testing (ESTM IPLeiria);
 - [ ] Prepare the a new design;
 - [ ] Print with obliquo roller printer;
 - [ ] Paint needed or why print in yellow?
 - [ ] Discuss professional faires;
-- [ ] Life Cycle Assessment, including the manufacturing of electronics, wiring and yellow filament production? after service, what should it be used for?
 - [ ] removable protections for corners, bow and stern: how!?!?;
 - [ ] Use the radio receptor with 10 CH, with VRA and VRB Flysky Radio
 - [ ] What sensors?